 Dr Kathryn E. Piquette is a Sessional Lecturer and Senior Researcher in Cultural Heritage Imaging with the UCL Centre for Digital Humanities’ Advanced Imaging Consultants (UCLAiC).
 Before coming to UCL she held positions at the Cologne Center for eHumanities (CCeH) and the Institut für Altertumskunde, Universität zu Köln.
 Prior to this she held a Marie-Curie COFUND Fellowship at Freie Universität Berlin, and other post-doctoral positions at the University of Oxford, UCL, and Trinity College Dublin.
 In addition to her training as an Egyptologist (PhD 2007, MA 2002, both UCL Institute of Archaeology), she specialises in computational imaging techniques including Reflectance Transformation Imaging and Multispectral Imaging.
 Dr Piquette is also the Director of the Bloomsbury Summer School.
 More information can be found on her UCL information page.

-This talk will be given at the May 2022 meeting of the Essex Egyptology Group which will be held at 3pm BST on 8th May 2022 in person at Spring Lodge, Witham.
-It will be free for members, and £5 for guests (payment by cash or cheque on arrival).
+This talk was given at the May 2022 meeting of the Essex Egyptology Group which was held at 3pm BST on 8th May 2022 in person at Spring Lodge, Witham – click here to download a review of this meeting.